-Due to Coronavirus, California Sees Speeding Double Impact Auto Insurance
+California Sees Speeding Double Due to Coronavirus: Its impact on Auto Insurance

-According to the LA Times, the California Highway Patrol has seen an alarming 87% increase in citations for speeding in excess of 100 mph.
-During the month after the start of the stay-at-home-order in March, the CHP issued 2,493 tickets throughout California for speeding over 100 mph — almost doubling the amount of the same offense seen during the same period last year.
+According to the LA Times, the California Highway Patrol has seen an alarming 87 percent increase in citations for speeding in excess of 100 mph.
+During the month after the start of the stay-at-home order in March, the CHP issued 2,493 tickets throughout California for speeding over 100 mph — almost doubling the amount of the same offense seen during the same period last year.

-With traffic volume down about 35% from the same period last year, the California Department of Transportation has expedited improvement projects on the roads, putting construction workers at risk.
+With traffic volume down about 35 percent from the same period last year, the California Department of Transportation has expedited improvement projects on the roads, putting construction workers at risk.

 ABC7 quoted another California Highway Patrol Officer on the current state of LA highways: “The good news is there’s less traffic, but what that comes more speeders, erratic drivers.”